 - If you see exposed wires – Sometimes storms can cause electrical damage, so if you see any sparks or exposed wires, shut off your circuit breaker immediately.
 This is the best way to avoid an electrical fire or power surge.

-Safety in Cleanup
+Safety in cleanup

 - Wear heavy boots – You never know what might be on the ground.
-Storms with powerful winds can pick up and break any number of things, so make sure you’re wearing heavy boots to avoid stepping on anything harmful.
+Storms with powerful winds can pick up and break any number of things, so make sure you’re wearing protective boots to avoid stepping on anything harmful.